 First run as a Breeders’ Cup race in 1999, the Breeders’ Cup Filly & Mare Turf is the counterpart to the Breeders’ Cup Turf, which generally is run by colts and geldings.
 Open to female horses aged three and older, the Filly & Mare Turf is run at the the distance of 1 3/8 miles on the grass, and offers a purse of $2 million.
-For 2017 at Del Mar Race Track, the race will be run on Saturday, November 4 as the second race of Breeders’ Cup Day Two.
+For 2018 at Churchill Downs, the race will be run on Saturday, November 3.

 Breeders’ Cup Filly & Mare Turf Predictions